Khalil Bass

-Khalil Bass (born June 2, 1990) is a former gridiron football linebacker.
-He was previously a player in the Canadian Football League, where he made his debut with the Winnipeg Blue Bombers in 2015, and also played for the Ottawa Redblacks and Toronto Argonauts where he won the 105th Grey Cup.
+Khalil Bass (born June 2, 1990) is an American former professional football linebacker.
+He played in the Canadian Football League (CFL), where he made his debut with the Winnipeg Blue Bombers in 2015, and also played for the Ottawa Redblacks and Toronto Argonauts where he won the 105th Grey Cup.
 He also played for the Atlanta Legends of the Alliance of American Football (AAF).

 Professional career

 Winnipeg Blue Bombers

 Coming out of Portland State University, Bass went unsigned following his graduation in 2013.
 While training, Bass made ends meet by caring for dogs at a pet daycare.
 It took a combined 7 workouts with 4 CFL teams before Bass made a roster; the BC Lions felt Bass lacked coverage skills and the Ottawa Redblacks had concerns about his speed and movement in space.
 After signing with the arena football Green Bay Blizzard in anticipation for the 2015 Indoor Football League season, Bass ended up being on the IFL exempt list for the year as he received a CFL opportunity.
 The day after a workout with the Saskatchewan Roughriders, Bass had his 4th workout in two and a half years with the Winnipeg Blue Bombers, who signed him on February 23, 2015 as an undrafted free agent.
 He made the team, and played in all 18 games his rookie year, finishing 4th in the league with 99 tackles.
 Bass also recorded 5 sacks, forced a fumble, and intercepted a pass which he returned for a touchdown.
 His performance earned him the honors of Most Outstanding Rookie for the Blue Bombers team.
 The following year, Bass helped the Bombers earn a playoff berth by putting up 82 tackles, 4 sacks, 4 forced fumbles, and 2 interceptions of which one was returned for a score.
 He became a free agent at the end of the season.